ExpressLRS/Docs/docs/gsod.md

 The ELRS project runs a [Facebook group](https://www.facebook.com/groups/636441730280366) (8.4k users at time of application) and [Discord Server](https://discord.gg/dS6ReFY) (8.1k users at time of application) to help users troubleshoot setup issues.
 A milestone of this work will be to see the number of users posting setup issues reduced, and to have documentation for all common issues presented in a user first perspective and mindset.

-The project would be a success if we could provide a link to users for 90% of non software related bug issues.
+The project would be a success if we could provide a link to users for 90% of new user questions.

 ELRS Developers also volunteer a lot of time communicating with commercial manufacturers.
 For a majority of the manufacturers English is not their native language and current ELRS documentation may be confusing.
 A long term goal of the project is to minimise design errors in commercial hardware releases.